 The Society is interested in the buildings, their setting and their maintenance, along with encouraging development sympathetic to their architectural and historic importance.
 We want owners to appreciate details such as windows, brickwork, boundary fences and mature trees which all contribute to the character of our streets.

 In addition to our core preservation work, we are also concerned with a broad range of issues that affect Bedford Park and are keen to respond to our members’ interests and requests for help with local issues.
-We are committed to modernising and improving the effectiveness of the Society’s communications and our contact with our members.
+We continue to modernise and improve the effectiveness of the Society’s communications and our contact with our members.
 We have an established programme of events including meetings, lectures, exhibitions and social activities.

 Our remit encompasses trees, street lighting and furniture, as well as roads and pavements, including parking and traffic schemes, waste and recycling.
 We are also involved in public transport issues and support campaigns against changes that might adversely affect Bedford Park.

 The Society has links with similar organisations locally and combines resources and ideas with them to tackle local issues.
 We are also a member of the London Forum of Amenity Groups, a capital-wide organisation chaired by the Society’s vice chairman, Peter Eversden.

 We believe that we are now able to better serve the needs of our members and those of the whole local community.